Graphic Design, Concept, Urban Intervention

 Stripped

-Stripped is a pilot magazine to showcase fashion and specifically fashion designers work.
+Stripped is a pilot magazine showcasing fashion and specifically fashion designers work.
 The intention of this pilot magazine is to portray the designers work as what it is: art.
 It can therefor inspire and inform people interested in this topic.
-It also sheds light on and emphasize their work as a work of art including concept, representation of time.
-The design for this magazine resultes out of an interest in the receipt and archive style because these are key elements of the fashion world itself.
-The font emerged from collected receipts and was put together to form a simple font (with elements like the code to scan, numbers) to be used as display typeface.
-The archive style was used in form of the binding of the magazine.
-The layout is rough yet classy.
+It emphasizes their work as a work of art including concept and representation of time.
+The design for the magazine resultes out of an interest in the receipt and archive style due to them being key elements of the fashion world itself.
+The font emerged from collected receipts and was put together to form a simple font (with additional elements like the code to scan, numbers) to be used as display typeface.
+The archive style was used in form of the archival-style staple binding with long wire staples.
+Furthermore the style was accented by the usage of handwritten notes giving further information.

 2024